Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 “I… I have to go to the Twin Cities.”
 The girl rubbed her eyes as she started to sob.
 “I have to be useful.
 If I’m not useful then… If I’m not useful… they won’t… t-they’ll throw me away.”
 Her words became lost in her wails as she gripped the odd pair of glasses that hung heavy, cold, and wet around her neck.

 “You want to be useful?”
 Maria inquired, peering into the girl’s face.
 “And if you are not useful, then you have no purpose?
 Is that how you think?”

 The girl continued to sob loudly, wiping her tears with the back of her arms.
-Maria did not interrupt her.
-Eventually, the girl’s sobs subsided and she was left gasping heavily.
+Maria didn’t interrupt her.
+Eventually, the girl’s sobs subsided and she was left gasping.
 When she finally caught her breath, she nodded her head before burying her head into her knees.
 “That’s just how life works.”

 The girl’s brows furrowed.

 “This world will become what you see it as.
 If you view it as bad, it will become bad.
 If you view yourself as useless, you will become useless.
 If you view it as unfair, it will become unfair,” Maria continued, nodding in affirmation.
 “Hm, yes, this world is exactly what I see it as.
 This is my story.”
 She paused, glancing down at her reflection in the water.
 “So, you see, I don’t really understand people who blame things on circumstance.
 In the end, you are still the one who has the power to break circumstance… yes?”

 “What…?”
 The girl frowned.
 “I don’t understand what you’re saying.”

 “That is what my Ollie said to me too.”
 Maria hummed before placing a hand on the girl’s head.
 “But, my dear, from my point of view, your life is quite valuable as it is.
 You have made it up to this point, no?
 That in itself holds value.”